reslp/phylociraptor/README.md

 - Docker (this is still experimental; see information below)

-On a cluster:
+On a HPC cluster:

 - installed snakemake 6.0.2+ (best in an anaconda environment)
 - globally installed singularity 3.4.1+
-- SGE or SLURM job scheduling system
+- SGE, SLURM or TORQUE job scheduling system

 ## Available tools: